 According to the National Highway Traffic Safety Administration (NHTSA), Texas ranks 2nd of all states when it comes to motorcycle accidents.
 Statistics indicate that more than 95 percent of collisions involving motorcycles result in driver injury.
 Approximately 45 percent of the injuries are considered serious or life-threatening.

 Anyone involved in a motorcycle accident, or who has a loved one who suffered a collision while riding a motorcycle, should consult with an experienced Waco motorcycle accident attorney.

-At Williams & Brown, we have the knowledge and experience needed to guide injured motorcyclists and their family members through the process of obtaining compensation for medical expenses, property damage, pain and suffering as a result of a motorcycle accident.
+At Brown Trial Firm, we have the knowledge and experience needed to guide injured motorcyclists and their family members through the process of obtaining compensation for medical expenses, property damage, pain and suffering as a result of a motorcycle accident.